qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Background tab
 ..............

-In the :guilabel:`Background` tab, you can define with :guilabel:`Size X` and :guilabel:`Size Y` the shape of your background.
+In the |labelbackground| :guilabel:`Background` tab, you can define with :guilabel:`Size X` and :guilabel:`Size Y` the shape of your background.
 Use :guilabel:`Size type` to insert an additional 'Buffer' into your background.
 The buffer size is set by default here.
 The background then consists of the buffer plus the background in :guilabel:`Size X`